JYU-IBA/jabs/README.md

  - Fitting of spectra from different measurements (different beam, fluence etc for each simulation)

 ### Known issues
+ - Detector saving to file and loading from a file is broken and may be unsupported in the future
  - Occasional crashes when fitting, since some corner cases are not handled properly
  - Detector numbering and usability issues with multidetector mode
  - Point-by-point profiles are not tested (but should work)